Star Trek (2022 comic): Publication history

 As the usual circumstances related to actors in live-action series do not apply to comic books, the line fully embraced the setting as a shared universe, drawing elements from all series.
 Previously, this had only been tried in crossovers such as The Q conflict.
 Kelly clarified that they are free to use any character from the franchise, as long as they do not contradict works set at a later date, such as the aforementioned Nemesis film.
 "They're giving us a lot of access to all the toys, with the understanding that at the end of it, we will put the toys back in the box.
 There is about a year and a half here of Star Trek timeline that is untouched, and within this, we can make all sorts of trouble as long as we put the characters that need to be back in the box for Nemesis".
 The worldbuilding would be continued with spin-off comics such as Star Trek: Defiant.

 The original draft premise for the comic was a story focused on the beings of the Star Trek universe with godlike powers, as the authors felt that unlike other fictional universes they are treated with an approach closer to science, such as explaining them as higher in the Kardashev scale rather than with magic or mythology.
 At that point they decided that the main character had to be Benjamin Sisko, the main character from Deep Space Nine, but feared that they would not be allowed to use him because of the final fate of the character in the TV series.
 However, the editor green-lighted the return of Sisko, who became the main character of the comic.
 The rest of the crew was taken from other series.
 Data was added to provide balance, countering Sisko's conflicts with a grounded and rational perspective.
 Beverly Crusher, from TNG, was included as well.
-The crew also features two new characters, the Andorian Sato (granddaughter of Hoshi Sato from Star Trek: Enterprise) and the Vulcan T'Lir.
+The crew also features two new characters, the Andorian Aholialili Sato (granddaughter of Hoshi Sato from Star Trek: Enterprise) and the Vulcan T'Lir.
 Lanzing compared it with the characters introduced in the Star Wars comics, such as Doctor Aphra.
 "Our objective is not to just play the hits.
 We all feel like we need new characters, and new ways into these stories.
 One of my favorite Star Wars characters has never appeared in a Star Wars television show or movie, which is Dr. Aphra.
 Just love Aphra to death up and down.
 Aphra is a comic book character.
 There's no reason Star Trek shouldn't have Aphras, and that's a mission statement from us on the book from the get-go.
 So you'll notice there are two new characters on the bridge, which is our first step into that lane".